-If hardware issues make it impossible for the FEP to print the summary at the end of the interactive interview, the FEP may choose the Mail Summary option.
-The application is not complete until the applicant returns the signature page.
-Under this rare circumstance when the Application Summary will not print, the FEP must have the applicant sign the form while in the office for the interactive interview.
-This worker must attach this form to the Application Summary when the participant returns the Signature page.
+If hardware issues make it impossible for the FEP to print the Application Summary, the FEP may choose the Mail Summary option on the CWW, Generate Summary page.
+Under this rare circumstance the FEP must have the applicant sign the Back-up Applicant/Participant Signature form (11154) while in the office for the intake interview.
+The FEP must attach this signed form to the signed Application Summary Signature page when the participant returns the mailed Signature page.